divinespear/jpa-schema-gradle-plugin/README.md

     }
 }
 ```
-It should useful if you using Hibernate with Spring Framework, because Spring Framework not officially support Hibernate 5.x yet.
+It should useful if you using Hibernate with Spring Boot 1.3 or below.

 #### without `persistence.xml`